 During stressful situations, the brain slows down the immune system to concentrate on the systems directly involved in the fight or flight response.
 If the stressful situation carries on, however, the inflammatory chemicals and the cytokines released begin to damage the immune system, making a person more prone to sickness and illness.

-While cortisol is very important in the immediate stress response, if the levels of stress continue, it can in fact cause damage to the body.
-Cortisol has a negative impact on muscle and bone growth as it inhibits the uptake of amino acids.
-It also stimulates the liver to produce glucose but inhibits insulin from transporting it to cells, which leaves an excess of glucose in the blood stream.
+While cortisol is very important in the immediate stress response, if the levels of stress continue, it can cause damage to the body.
+Cortisol hurts muscle and bone growth as it inhibits the uptake of amino acids.
+It also stimulates the liver to produce glucose but inhibits insulin from transporting it to cells, which leaves an excess of glucose in the bloodstream.
 Over time, this causes damage to the blood cells.
-Recent research suggests that the cortisol produced during stressful events can even have a negative effect on appearance.
+Recent research suggests that the cortisol produced during stressful events can even hurt appearance.

-Stress is something which often can’t be avoided and it is not healthy to try and avoid it all together either.
-It is best to learn how to cope under stress so that it doesn’t begin to affect our health.
-In order for the brain to reset the hormone levels and stop producing inflammatory chemicals, it needs time to relax.
-Stress therapies help the brain to calm and the body to recover from the heightened response and some, including simple paced breathing can be done anywhere at any time, allowing the brain to relax.
+Stress is something which often can’t be avoided and it is not healthy to try and avoid it together either.
+It is best to learn how to cope with stress so that it doesn’t begin to affect our health.
+For the brain to reset the hormone levels and stop producing inflammatory chemicals, it needs time to relax.
+Stress therapies help the brain to calm down and the body to recover from the heightened response and some, including simple paced breathing can be done anywhere at any time, allowing the brain to relax.
 Experts advise patients to breathe in for 4 seconds and out for 6 and repeat until the heart rate slows and the body relaxes.
-Long term stress therapies such as aromatherapy and sound therapy help the body to unwind, the brain to settle and relax so that the stress chemicals stop being released into the body.
+Long term stress therapies such as aromatherapy and sound therapy help the body to unwind, and the brain to settle and relax so that the stress chemicals stop being released into the body.